Learn how to make vegan buttermilk with just two ingredients and a few minutes!

 Troubleshooting

-This recipe is straightforward, but you may run into an issue that causes your buttermilk from turning out as expected.
+This recipe is straightforward, but you may run into an issue that prevents your buttermilk from turning out as expected.

 Vegan Buttermilk Not Curdling